yysyp/simple-e-commerce-v2/doc/itv/non-tech-question.md

 If you could get rid of any one of the US states, which one would you get rid of and why?
 With your eyes closed, tell me step-by-step how to tie my shoes.
 Question: Ready to get a job?
 Do this next
 You won't be asked a hundred questions at a job interview, but it's completely understandable if you feel overwhelmed looking at this list.
 Just know this: Nobody expects you to have all the answers—that's what the experts at Monster are for.
 Still have questions about the hiring process?
 Join Monster for free today.
 As a member, you'll get career advice and useful tips sent directly to your inbox.
 From resume-writing checklists to lists of companies hiring to how to get promoted, Monster will help you plot an awesome career path, one step at a time.
+What is Your Current Notice Period?
+Answer 1: I have to serve a 2 months notice period at my present job, so I can join your team after 2 months.
+Answer 2: I have an obligation to serve 30 days notice period as per my present company’s terms and conditions, so it will take at least 1 month for me to start the new job.
+Answer 3: I have been already serving the notice period, and I can be able to join after 1 month.
+Answer 4: As per my present company’s policy, I have to serve 2 months notice period if I want to leave, so I can be available to join after 2 months after my resignation.
+Answer 5: Once you confirm, then I can join immediately after 2 months of my notice period at my present organization.